cure53/H5SC/README.md

  * A useful search API via GET
   * Want all vectors related to `innerHTML`?
 Open https://html5sec.org/?innerHTML
   * Want to link a specific vector?
 Open https://html5sec.org/#123
+ * A redirect resolving to a URL containing XSS payload: https://html5sec.org/r
+ * More to come soon!